27 Interesting Facts about Thailand

 with No Comments

-The most interesting facts about Thailand, from a colour for every day of the week to the women who spent 33 nights with deadly scorpions.
+The most interesting facts about Thailand, from a color for every day of the week to the women who spent 33 nights with deadly scorpions.

 Interesting facts about Thailand include its magnificent temples